Pedrojok01/PackMyNFT/foundry/README.md

 $ cast --help
 ```

 ### ⚠️ This code has not been audited.
-You at your own risks.
+Use at your own risk.

 <br></br>